osaroo3/fitness-palace-ci-project5/README.md

 ### Code

-The idea for structure and the code of this project was from Code Institute's Codestar blog walkthrough project and LarisLG [Barbershop](https://github.com/LarisaLG/barbershop) project:
+The idea for structure and the code of this project was from Code Institute's Codestar blog and Boutique Ado walkthrough projects:
   * The base.html code and styling is a modification of that of the codestar blog project.
   * Credit to LarisaLG for the idea of the menu, my bookings and book now html page with styling.
   * Credit to LarisaLG for Date picker field and minimum date validator.